 But the recent surge in interest around margin trading, and the emerging IEO trend may have captured much of that retail money, and it could prevent an alt season from ever getting started in the first place.

 “Altseason soon!
 When bitcoin goes sideways!”

 I think people underestimate the allure of BitMEX for people who would have otherwise gambled on alts and IEO’s taking major share of retail money that would have pumped worthless alts.

 Crypto analyst Flood believes that the “allure” of BitMEX and IEOs have taken a share of retail money that would have otherwise been “gambled on alts.”

-According to the analyst, traders are getting their gambling fix from margin trading platforms BitMEX, Deribit, and PrimeXBT.
+According to the analyst, traders are getting their gambling fix from margin trading platforms BitMEX, and Deribit.
 Even Binance recently revealed their margin trading plans, and Coinbase has expressed interest in adding the feature in the future.